 In addition to having cravings, you may experience an array of withdrawal symptoms when you stop using opioids.
 Withdrawal symptoms may include nausea, vomiting, shaking, insomnia, mood swings, high blood pressure, or even seizures.
 A naloxone treatment program can reduce withdrawal symptoms, making detox more tolerable.

 Another one of the top naloxone benefits for opioid addiction is that, unlike other opioids, naloxone is non-addictive.
 Furthermore, naloxone does not work in your body unless there are other opioids present.
 So, you can’t get high from the drug or use it for recreational purposes.

 Some medication-assisted treatments must be monitored heavily.
 You can only use them inside a treatment center.
 Naloxone is one of the few drugs that you can use at home without supervision.
 You can use it when you are experiencing cravings regardless of where you are.

 Although naloxone is an effective treatment in an opioid addiction treatment program, there are some things you need to consider before taking the drug.
 First, naloxone is not a primary form of addiction treatment.
 It should not be a replacement for therapy.
 Second, although naloxone does not have addictive properties, people can abuse it.
 If you find yourself abusing it, speak with your therapist.

 Get Opioid Addiction Treatment at Colorado Medication Assisted Recovery

 With the right treatment, you have a fighting chance to overcome your addiction.
 Naloxone may be the key to help you overcome your cravings and withdrawal symptoms.
-To learn more about the top naloxone benefits for opioids addiction, contact Colorado Medication Assisted Recovery at 833.448.0127.
+To learn more about the top naloxone benefits for opioids addiction, contact Colorado Medication Assisted Recovery at 833.448.0127 or online.
 We can help you get on the road to recovery.